 You can set ATM withdrawal limits for your kid's account.
 This account comes with no minimum balance and no monthly service fees.
 And you need only $25 to open the account.

 Ally Bank is beloved by personal finance nerds because of its high-interest rate: currently 2%.
 Ally is an online-only bank, and the low overhead from not having to operate brick-and-mortar branches means more savings for you.
 There is no minimum balance requirement and no monthly fees.
-And there is 24/7 support if you need to reach out.
+And there is customer support 7 days a week from 7 am to 10 pm (Eastern Time) if you need to reach out.

 Although Ally doesn't have a child-specific savings account, it is a bank that your child can grow with.
 Its high-interest rate will give your child a chance to see their money grow more quickly than at other banks.
 And there will be no need to switch account types when they turn 24, as there is with TD Bank.